 When your users open email messages, Gmail uses Google’s secure proxy servers to serve images that might be included in these messages.
 This protects your users and domain against image-based security vulnerabilities.

 Because of the image proxy, links to images that are dependent on internal IPs and sometimes cookies are broken.
-The Image URL proxy whitelist setting lets you avoid broken links to images by creating and maintaining a whitelist of internal URLs that'll bypass proxy protection.
+The Image URL proxy allowlist setting lets you avoid broken links to images by creating and maintaining a allowlist of internal URLs that'll bypass proxy protection.

 From the Admin console Home page, go to AppsGoogle WorkspaceGmailEnd User Access.